tactcomplabs/sst-bench/examples/README.md

 ├── 46370                             # the next baseline simulation
 ```

+## List of parameter sweep scripts

+All of the scripts listed below are run the same way as the previous examples but provide different parameter sweep features.
+The bash scripts are intended to be easy to modify.
+For information on the foundational Pythone scripts refer to the [grid documentation](test/grid/README.md).

+-   comp-size.sh        Vary the size of the component and the number or ranks
+-   link-delay.sh       Vary the number of clocks between data transfers of links and the number of ranks
+-   linear-scaling.sh    Vary the ratio of components per rank and the number of ranks

 ## Known issues

+These issues are planned to be addressed in future releases.

-- When using slurm the `sacct` command must be available so slurm job statistics can be gathered.
-This will be optional in a future release
+- When using slurm:
+    1. The `sacct` command must be available so slurm job statistics can be gathered.
+    2. The host information captured in the database file is for the management node and not the node the simulation is actually run on.